hetref/NoteSnap/README.md

 2. Select "Update Security Question" from the main menu
 3. Enter your new security question and answer
 4. Confirm the security answer

+### Delete Account

+1. Login to your account
+2. Select "Delete Account" from the main menu
+3. Read the warning message carefully - this action is irreversible
+4. Type 'DELETE' (in uppercase) to confirm account deletion
+   - Any other input will cancel the operation
+5. Upon confirmation:
+   - Your user account will be permanently deleted
+   - All your notes will be automatically deleted
+   - All your security information will be removed
+   - You will be automatically logged out
+6. The deletion is atomic - either everything is deleted or nothing is
+7. After deletion, you will need to create a new account to use the application again

+Note: The account deletion process uses database-level cascading deletes to ensure that all associated data (notes, security information, etc.) is completely removed from the system.
+This is handled automatically by the MySQL foreign key constraints with `ON DELETE CASCADE`.

 ### Note Management